ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 1. Click on Create.
 1. Copy the token so you can use it later on.

 The 'Environment (Read & manage)' scope is required to register the virtual machine in the environment.
 The 'Tokens (read & manage)' scope is required to delete the environment at the end of the pipeline during cleanup.
 This doesn't really seem logical to me.
-But the `az devops invoke` command we're using fails without this scope.
+But the `az devops invoke` command we're using to delete the environment fails without this scope.

 ### Create Azure Resource Manager service connection